A bowl of homemade, tasty soup is a wonderful way to get your body fuelled – not only with nutrients but also with a whole bunch of happiness.

 Lemongrass – Everything You Need to Know

-This plant is very common in the Thai and Vietnamese cuisines.
+This plant is very common in Thai and Vietnamese cuisines.
 It has a mild citrus flavour – hence the name.
-It’s usually used as an herb and flavouring in curries, soups, and curry pastes.
+It’s usually used as an herb and flavoring in curries, soups, and curry pastes.
 It’s also popular for tea.

 Choose the best:

 Lemongrass can usually be found in the produce/herb section of fancier grocery stores or in an Asian supermarket.